LucasSchummer/ReinforcementLearning/README.md

 <br>

-Following the architecture proposed in this paper, all 5 networks (Actor, both Q value Critics, Value and Target Value Critics) have 2 hidden layers each with 256 neurons.
+Following the architecture proposed in this paper, all 5 networks (Actor, both Q-value Critics, Value and Target Value Critics) have 2 hidden layers each with 256 neurons.
 - The Actor outputs Gaussian means and variances given the state (joints position) and a target goal
-- Q value Critics output a scalar given the state, goal and sampled action
+- Q-value Critics output a scalar given the state, goal and sampled action
 - Value Critics output a scalar given the state and goal

 As the Critics can be optimized **off-policy**, we also use a Replay Buffer.